 The online Franchise Management Certificate is designed to help current or future franchisees embrace their full potential and succeed as a business owner.
 The Certificate is also ideal for those working for a franchisor, as it provides critical insights into the franchising business that will assist in building long-standing relationships.

 Offered by the College of Business at the University of Louisville, the Franchise Management Certificate* delivers critical insights and practical knowledge around the fundamentals and core skills of franchise management.
-Regardless of whether you’re just getting started as a franchisee, looking to expand an already growing enterprise or position yourself for a leadership role in a franchise organization, this certificate will enrich your franchising knowledge through courses in franchise law, human resources management, finance, strategic planning and more.
+Regardless of whether you're just getting started as a franchisee, looking to expand an already growing enterprise, or position yourself for a leadership role with a franchisor, this certificate will enrich your franchising knowledge through courses in franchise law, human resources management, finance, strategic planning and more.

 *Bachelor’s degree required